Speaker Adaptation for End-To-End Speech Recognition Systems in Noisy Environments: Conclusion

 \section{Conclusion}

-We analyzed the impact of speaker adaptation on ASR performance using two state-of-the-art E2E architectures.
-We demonstrated that the use of x-vectors and ECAPA-TDNN embeddings as auxiliary input features can increase the robustness w.r.t noisy environments.
-The system based on wav2vec 2.0 yielded consistent improvements in terms of WER, when noise was added at a $SNR\geq18$ but did not achieve improvements under strong noise conditions ($SNR\leq9$).
-The transformer-based system yielded larger WER improvements, the more heavily the test data was augmented.
-The largest performance gains for both W2V2-based and transformer-based systems were achieved using x-vectors.
-However, ECAPA-TDNN embeddings are more efficient due to their lower dimensionality and therefore remain an option to consider in practical usage.
-Both E2E architectures can benefit from the additional information provided by speaker embeddings, but the expected performance gains are lower compared to hybrid HMM-DNN systems and vary w.r.t the dataset.
+We analyzed the impact of speaker adaptation on ASR performance using two recent E2E architectures.
+We demonstrated that the use of x-vectors and ECAPA-TDNN embeddings as auxiliary input features can increase the robustness in noisy environments.
+Both representation types outperformed i-vectors in almost all cases.
+The system based on wav2vec 2.0 yielded consistent improvements with speaker adaptive training, when no or small amounts of noise were added ($SNR\geq18$), but did not achieve improvements under strong noise conditions ($SNR\leq9$).
+Transformers achieved larger WER improvements, the more heavily the test data was augmented.
+Both E2E architectures can benefit from additional speaker information, but the expected performance gains are lower compared to hybrid HMM-DNN systems and depend on the dataset, the strength of the noises applied, as well as the type of speaker representations used.
+Future work will extend this analysis to other E2E models such as conformers to complete the picture on the impact of speaker embeddings as auxiliary input features.

 { }